: Set up IoT Security and XSOAR for Tanium Integration

 Cortex XSOAR Engine Installation

 An on-premises XSOAR engine facilitates communications between the Cortex XSOAR cloud and an on-premises Tanium server.
-Although it's possible to install an XSOAR engine on machines running Windows, macOS, and Linux operating systems, only an engine on a Linux machine supports IoT Security integrations.
-For more information about operating system and hardware requirements, see the Cortex XSOAR.
+Although it's possible to install an Cortex XSOAR engine on machines running Windows, macOS, and Linux operating systems, only an engine on a Linux machine supports IoT Security integrations.
+For more information about operating system and hardware requirements for Cortex XSOAR, see the Administrator's Guide.

 When placing the XSOAR engine on your network, make sure it can form HTTPS connections to your on-premises Tanium server.
 By default, HTTPS uses TCP port 443.